Conor Benn: Personal life

+He is married to his wife Victoria, who is a radio personality and model.
+They have 2 sons and a daughter.

 Similar to his father, Benn is Christian.
 He has Christian iconography tattooed on his body, and has stated, "I trust in God, I trust in the process."

-In addition to his native English, Benn also speaks Spanish due to the time he spent living in Mallorca as a child.
+In addition to his native English, Benn is fluent in Spanish due to the time he spent living in Mallorca as a child.

 Benn is a supporter of West Ham United F.C.

+Conor Benn has a half-brother called Harley Benn, who is also a professional boxer and is four days older than Conor.
+Harley holds a 9–2 record.

 Outside boxing

 Benn portrayed his father Nigel in the 2019 film Rise of the Footsoldier: Marbella and 2021 film Rise of the Footsoldier: Origins.

-In July 2025, Benn was named as part of the line-up for Celebrity SAS: Who Dares Wins.
+In July 2025, Benn was named as part of the series 7 line-up for Celebrity SAS: Who Dares Wins.
+He was forced to withdraw in the episode on 18 August 2025 because of a shoulder injury, although he wanted to continue.

+In September 2025, Benn was featured in the Matchroom: The Greatest Showmen documentary.